psastras/vocabtree/README.md

 Binaries are located in your build directory under bin.

+Unix Specific :
+If on Unix, and yasm and MPI are available, there is an automatically enabled option to use the FASTANN and FASTCLUSTER libraries (http://www.robots.ox.ac.uk/~vgg/software/fastanncluster/).
+These will be automatically downloaded and compiled and enables out of core multinode kmeans clustering.
+Otherwise, the kmeans implementation bundled with OpenCV will be used, which may or may not be multithreaded (single node) depending on your OpenCV build settings.

 Documentation
 ===================

-Documentation can be built by running
+Documentation can be built by running (requires doxygen)

 make doc